-Negotiations are part of the sales process, but they aren’t necessarily straightforward, especially because there is a buyer on the other end with his or her own motivations and needs.
+Negotiations are part of the sales process, but we all know they aren’t necessarily straightforward.
+There is a buyer on the other end with his or her own motivations and needs.
 And sometimes that buyer has done some homework and is ready to make your job harder.
 But you can go into a negotiation with an upper hand simply by preparing ahead of time using these tips to turn the tide.

-1. Do your research.
-Know as much information about the company you’re negotiating with as well as the individuals involved in the process.
+- Do your research.
+Know as much information about the company as well as the individuals involved.
 Information is power.
 Know what’s at stake for all parties.
-When you know the other side’s needs and intentions, you gain an upper hand in negotiations and might walk out with a better deal.
-In fact, you’re not prepared to negotiate until you thoroughly understand the other side, and why they’re “in it.”
+In fact, you’re not prepared to negotiate until you thoroughly understand the other side and why they’re “in it.”
 Do your research ahead of time to learn:

 - The company’s goals, pressures, options during negotiations

 - The negotiators’ personal goals, pressures, options

 - What will happen if they decide to walk away from the negotiations?

 - Know your position.
 In addition to understandingthe buyer, understand where you’re coming from.
 Why are you involved in the negotiation and what do you expect to achieve?
 Be absolutely certain what your stance would be in the following scenarios:

 - Best-case scenario.
 What does your ideal outcome look like?
 Is it acceptable to the other parties involved?
 This may be a pipedream, but you could also get lucky.

 - Worst–case scenario.
 What is the worst possible circumstance in which you will still sign the deal and do business?
 In other words, what is your bottom line?

 - Anticipated/expected scenario.
 What is the most probable result?
 What conditions/concessions might be involved to achieve this result?